-Accountability A demonstration that the program is

-Cultural competency Having requisite or adequate

-knowledge and abilities to understand and interact appropriately concerning the customary beliefs, shared attitudes, values, goals and practices that characterize a racial, religious or social group.

-Curriculum The experiences within the program

-designed to promote the child and family's development, which can include planned and/or spontaneous activities and appropriate interactions in a carefully arranged environment.
+Accountability A demonstration that the program is fulfilling the terms of its grant and achieving its stated outcomes.
+Cultural competency Having requisite or adequate knowledge and abilities to understand and interact appropriately concerning the customary beliefs, shared attitudes, values, goals and practices that characterize a racial, religious or social group.
+Curriculum The experiences within the program designed to promote the child and family's development, which can include planned and/or spontaneous activities and appropriate interactions in a carefully arranged environment.
+Developmental monitoring The observation, recording, and analysis of children's development over time using on-going formal and informal measures.

-Developmental monitoring

-The observation, recording, and analysis of children's development over time using on-going formal and informal measures.

 Developmentally appropriate practice Refers to offering content, materials, and methodologies that are commensurate with the child's level of development and for which the child is ready.
-(From National adults, especially their parents, who introduce the child to developmental tasks through communication appropriate for his/her level of understanding and development.
+(From National Association of Elementary School Principals: Early Childhood Education & The Elementary Principal, First Edition; p.
+59) For infants, toddlers and preschoolers that means stable, loving relationships with adults, especially their parents, who introduce the child to developmental tasks through communication appropriate for his/her level of understanding and development.

-Association of Elementary School Principals: Early Childhood Education & The Elementary

-Principal, First Edition; p.
-59) For infants and toddlers that means stable, loving relationships with
+The word "dyad" means two people.
+The most important dyad in the Birth to Five Program is the parent and child.

+The view that literacy learning begins at birth and is encouraged through participation with adults in meaningful activities; these literacy behaviors change and eventually become conventional over time.
+(From Neuman, Susan; Copple, Carol; Bredekamp, Sue: Learning to Read and Write: Developmentally Appropriate Practices for Young Children.
+NAEYC 2000)

+The basic unit in a society having as its nucleus one or more adults cooperating in the care and raising of children.

+A training in child development theory and practice that has a stated professional goal and a prescribed curriculum.

+The collaborative, on-going review of the services provided by each staff member, with the goal of continuously improving the quality of the services provided by the staff member and program as a whole.
+This process is built upon the strengths of the staff member and includes plans for formal training, mentorship, and other professional development strategies.

+A child between the ages of birth and 18 months.

+The knowledge that enables staff to communicate effectively with children and families.

+Family